 Miss Sixty was bought by giant Trendy Global Group end of 2015.
 Ninety percent of the holding are owned by visionary and charismatic entrepreneur Jacky Xu while the remaining 10% belong to L Capital Asia (the investment arm of the LVMH group).
 The holding manages 3,000 stores worldwide in 290 cities and manages various other fashion brands including the men’s brand Trendiano and the womenswear brand Coven Garden.
 It is also exclusive licensee holder of 10 Corso Como in Greater China and signed agreements of distribution in China with Denham and Superdry.
 The holding is expected to go public – very likely - by end 2017 on the Hong Kong stock market exchange.

 “We think there is a great thirst for this brand.
 And especially now as there is such a strong desire for brands that were successful in the ’80s,” continues Fontana.

-Editor's note: The Text was updated on June, 21, 2017 due to a change of information regarding the involvement of Adriano Goldschmied with the Miss Sixty brand and about the Miss Sixty Florence store that was not reopened, but just refurbished in June 2017.
+Editor's note: The Text was updated on June, 21, 2017 due to a change of information regarding the involvement of Adriano Goldschmied with the Miss Sixty brand.
 Furthermore, details about the number of planned stores in Italy, Germany and China, about the brand's sell-out percentage in China, and names of the brand's sales manager EMEA and global CEO are cancelled.